IPDSnelting/velcom/README.md

   first connection to a new host will fail*, as VelCom can not ask you to verify the key!
 As soon as you connected *once* normally (via ssh or the command line git) and the host is in `known_hosts`, cloning will work normally.
-If the host key changes, VelCom will refuse cloning any new repo from that host, but fetching will still work (as JGit is used for that).
+If the host key changes, VelCom will refuse cloning or fetching any repo from that host.

 ## Using the REST-API manually